 4) primary delayed suture

-013. In the phase of inflammation, the wound is cleared of (choose the wrong one)?
+013. During the inflammation phase, the wound is cleared of (choose incorrect)?

 1) from infection